Ekinrin-Adde: Natural resources and tourist attraction

 The Akogba radio FM (88.3) residing near the Akogba Hill, is the first private community FM in Okun and serves the purpose of ensuring the people of Ijumu, parts of Kabba Bunu and even neighbouring states are well informed about happenings in Kogi, Nigeria and the world at large.

-EULOGY
+Eulogy

 Emidin Festival is the annual new yam festival of the Ekinrin people.
 Emidin festival is usually celebrated in June.
 In the very old days, barns of yams shows the wealth of a person, someone with a large collection of yams marked prestige.

 From planting till harvest, the process of farming yam is taken sacred by the Ekinrin-Adde's culture.
 Around June, the first yams are harvested and celebrated by the people.
 Men would dig up their first yams for display and the farmers with the biggest yams are often admired.
 After the celebration, the yams are cooked or roasted with the women guiding the procession.